lmco/laikaboss/README.md

-# Laika BOSS: Object Scanning System
+Laika BOSS: Object Scanning System
+Laika is an object scanner and intrusion detection system that strives to achieve the following goals:

 ## Major changes from Lockheed Martin main tree